natalieagus/50002/docs/Labs/verilog/supp-seqlogic.md

 end
 ```

-The neatest way would be to separate the combinational next-state mux from the register:
+The neatest way would be to separate the combinational next-state MUX from the register:

 ```verilog
 reg q_d;